-India and Indonesia on today, May 30 have agreed to upgrade bilateral relations via signing as much as 15 agreements on various areas like defense, trade, maritime affairs, investment and more.
+Today, India and Indonesia today, May 30, have agreed to upgrade bilateral relations by signing as many as 15 agreements on various areas like defense, trade, maritime affairs, investment, and more.
 The meeting also experienced Modi appreciating and inviting Indonesian businesses to make the most out of the ‘Make in India’ initiative.

 The 15 agreements represent the cooperation of the two countries in further areas such as science and technology, exploration and usage of outer space, health, pharmaceuticals, railways, capacity building of public officials, optimizing cooperation between ASEAN and India, and communication between governments and think tanks.